Trenchless Sewer and Pipe Replacement

 Pipe Pulling Trenchless Technology

 This technology requires two access points via a small, excavated entry trench to provide access to the host pipe, or to a manhole if the insertion will begin there.
-Also, a lubricant such as bentonite can be used to facilitate the slipping action required to insert the pipe.
+Also, a lubricant such as a bentonite can be used to facilitate the slipping action required to insert the pipe.
 This repair always results in a smaller diameter pipe.

 A polyethylene (Deformed & Reformed) or PVC alloy (Fold & Form) pipe, smaller than the original broken pipe is pulled through the existing pipeline using a winch.
 Pipe sizes of 3” to 30” can be repaired.
 Continuous lengths of 1500 feet in the smaller diameters and 800 feet in the larger diameters can be used.
 Once inserted, the pipe is heated using steam and air pressure, to let the material “relax”, which resets the material’s “memory” to the new size and shape of the pipe it is in.
 Thermoformed pipes usually leave a pronounced dimple at each lateral connection.
 Robotic equipment is used to reinstate these connections.
 Once installed, the thermoformed pipe will not return to its original size or shape after it has cooled, nor will it shrink in length.
 It will take on the shape and size of the original sewer pipe.

 Special sleeves or short sections of CIPP are installed inside the pipe only in the area where the pipe needs to be rehabilitated.
-With the help of a sewer inspection camera for proper placement, the sleeve is sealed in pace with grout or glue.
+With the help of a sewer inspection camera for proper placement, the sleeve is sealed in place with grout or glue.

 This provides a more economical way to maintain sewer lines.
 Instead of replacing the whole pipe section, only the damaged section is repaired.
 Properly done, this can provide a huge cost saving.